Kinkajou: Behavior

 While they are usually solitary when foraging, they occasionally forage in large groups, and sometimes associate with olingos (which are also nocturnal arboreal frugivores).
 The larger kinkajous are dominant and will drive olingos away when food is scarce.
 Kinkajous have a much more extensive range than olingos and tend to be more common.
 However, olingos may have greater agility, perhaps facilitating their sympatry with kinkajous.

 As a nocturnal animal, the kinkajou's peak activity is usually between about 7:00 pm and midnight, and again an hour before dawn.
 During daylight hours, kinkajous sleep in tree hollows or in shaded tangles of leaves, avoiding direct sunlight.

 Kinkajous breed throughout the year, giving birth to one or occasionally two small babies after a gestation period of 112 to 118 days.

 As pets

 Kinkajous are sometimes kept as exotic pets.
 They are playful, generally quiet, docile, and have little odor, but they can occasionally be aggressive.
 Kinkajous dislike sudden movements, noise, and being awake during the day.
 An agitated kinkajou may emit a scream and attack, usually clawing its victim and sometimes biting deeply.
 In 2011, the Centers for Disease Control and Prevention reported that pet kinkajous in the United States can be carriers (fecal–oral route) of the raccoon roundworm Baylisascaris procyonis, which is capable of causing severe morbidity and even death in humans if the brain is infected.
+In 2023, National Geographic reported that escaped kinkajou pets were living in Florida.